WalternativE/GregorBeyerleDotMe/posts/2020-12-25-save-yourself-from-krampus-with-ml-net-and-f-sharp.md

 ---
 layout: post
 title: Save yourself from Krampus with ML.NET and F#
-description: Description
+description: This is the first year I've ever contributed to the F# Advent's Calendar.
+For this very special occasion I thought it would make sense to give you a glimpse into the christmas traditions of my country - Austria.
+If you have never been to the Alpine regions of Europe you might have never heard of Krampus.
+Krampus is St. Nicholas' sidekick who punishes naughty children.
+Most christmas mythologies have some figure, that has the role of St. Nick's evil counterpart.
+This special character just happens to be a literal devil from the depths of hell, that beats you bloody in case you were a bad boy or girl.
+Having Krampus might seem a bit crass to outsiders but never forget - we're pretty catholic down here and by tradition "moral behavior" is taught to us from a very early age using a healthy mix of fear and violence.
+Good, that we live in modern times now and there is technology at our hands to keep us safe.
+Using F# and ML.NET we can build a complete end-to-end application, that uses machine learning to tell us if we can get something sweet from Santa or should hide away from evil Krampus.
 author: @GBeyerle
 published: 2020-12-25
 pinned: true
-large_image: "/images/posts/writing-formatters-for-dotnet-interactive/FormattingInDotnetInteractive.jpg"
+large_image: "/images/posts/save-yourself-from-krampus-with-ml-net-and-f-sharp/IsItKrampusBlogHeader.jpg"
 image_attribution_link: https://unsplash.com/photos/po1ffK4lLMw?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink
 image_attribution_text: Photo by Alessio Zaccaria on Unsplash
 ---

 This is the first year I've ever contributed to the [F# Advent's Calendar](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).
 For this very special occasion I thought it would make sense to give you a glimpse into the christmas traditions of my country - Austria.
 If you have never been to the Alpine regions of Europe you might have never heard of Krampus.
 Krampus is St. Nicholas' sidekick who punishes naughty children.
 Most christmas mythologies have some figure, that has the role of St. Nick's evil counterpart.
 This special character just happens to be a literal devil from the depths of hell, that beats you bloody in case you were a bad boy or girl.
 Having Krampus might seem a bit crass to outsiders but never forget: we're pretty catholic down here and by tradition "moral behavior" is taught to us from a very early age using a healthy mix of fear and violence.
-Good, that we live in modern times now and there is technology at our hands to keep us save from Krampus.
+Good, that we live in modern times now and there is technology at our hands to keep us safe.
 Using F# and ML.NET we can build a complete end-to-end application, that uses machine learning to tell us if we can get something sweet from Santa or should hide away from evil Krampus.

 <!--more-->

 What does end-to-end even mean in this context?
 Usually when I go through a tutorial to learn some machine learning concept I tend to find a prepared notebook, a tidy dataset and a predefined use case.
 I just have to fill in the last couple of steps and by the end I hopefully got some intuition about the concept I wanted to learn in isolation.
 That's fine but usually whenever I then try to build a more complete app myself I find out, that I'm at a loss.
 How do I get to the point where I can use my new knowledge?
-In this post I want to take a step back and start from square zero.
+In this post I will try to take a look at the complete process.
+Wish me luck 🤞

 ## <a name="the-big-picture">The Big Picture</a>